aduth/memize/README.md

 Memize
 ======

 Memize is a unabashedly-barebones memoization library with an aim toward speed.
 By all accounts, Memize is __the fastest memoization implementation__ in JavaScript (see [benchmarks](#benchmarks), [how it works](#how-it-works)).
 It supports multiple arguments, including non-primitive arguments (by reference).
-All this weighing in at a paltry 0.27kb minified and gzipped, with no dependencies.
+All this weighing in at less than 0.3kb minified and gzipped, with no dependencies.

 ## Example